PlanktoScope/PlanktoScope/documentation/docs/reference/software/functionalities/segmentation.md

 # Image Segmentation

 This document explains how the PlanktoScope software's *segmenter* program processes raw images (captured by the PlanktoScope's [sample-imaging functionality](./sample-imaging.md)) in order to detect objects - such as plankton, microplastics, and other particles - and to extract each object into its own [segmented image](https://en.wikipedia.org/wiki/Image_segmentation) for downstream use, such as for uploading to EcoTaxa.
-This document also explains the metadata fields added by the PlanktoScope segmenter for uploading to EcoTaxa.
+This document also lists and explains the metadata fields added by the PlanktoScope segmenter for uploading to EcoTaxa.

 Currently, the segmenter only operates in batch-processing mode: the segmenter takes as input a complete raw image dataset, and it produces as output a complete segmented object dataset as well as an export archive of segmented objects which can be uploaded to EcoTaxa.